 Types of Scleroderma

-Morphea is a form of localized scleroderma characterized by waxy patches on the skin of varying sizes, shapes and color.
+Is a form of localized scleroderma characterized by waxy patches on the skin of varying sizes, shapes and color.
 The skin under the patches may thicken.
 The patches may enlarge or shrink, and often may disappear spontaneously.
 Morphea usually appears between the ages of 20 and 50, but is often seen in young children.

-There are two major types of Systemic Sclerosis:
+There are two major types of systemic sclerosis: